MicrosoftDocs/windows-itpro-docs/windows/manage/uev-managing-uev-agent-and-packages-with-windows-powershell-and-wmi.md

 ---

-# Managing the UE-V Service and Packages with Windows PowerShell and WMI
+# Managing the UE-V service and packages with Windows PowerShell and WMI

 You can use Windows Management Instrumentation (WMI) and Windows PowerShell to manage User Experience Virtualization (UE-V) service configuration and synchronization behavior.
-For a complete list of UE-V PowerShell cmdlets, see [UE-V 2 Cmdlet Reference](https://technet.microsoft.com/library/dn520275.aspx).
+For a complete list of UE-V PowerShell cmdlets, see [UE-V Cmdlet Reference](https://technet.microsoft.com/library/dn520275.aspx).

-## To configure the UE-V service by using Windows PowerShell
+## To configure the UE-V service with Windows PowerShell

 1. Open a Windows PowerShell window.
 To manage computer settings that affect all users of the computer by using the *Computer* parameter, open the window with an account that has administrator rights.